eu-business-wallet/eu-business-wallet/README.md

 and digitally in the EU, providing a seamless environment for companies to interact with all public administrations.

+## Please apply for participation at [EUBW@eID.AS](mailto:EUBW@eID.AS) now!

+Please register your interest for active and constructive participation in the EU Business Wallet Initiative by sending a short **statement of motivation** to [EUBW@eID.AS](mailto:EUBW@eID.AS) until **27th of June 2025**.

 ## EU Business Wallet System Architecture

-As outlined in the following figure, the *EU Business Wallet* is embedded in a system architecture, with an overarching *Trust Framework* defined by the eIDAS-regulation [(EU) No 910/2014](https://eID.AS) and optionally additional *Verifiable Data Registries* as defined in pertinent standards created by [W3C](https://www.w3.org).
+As outlined in the following figure and explained in a first [discussion paper](https://dl.gi.de/items/c1d7ff4a-374a-4c11-a81e-64c5cc607e04), the *EU Business Wallet* is embedded in a system architecture, with an overarching *Trust Framework* defined by the eIDAS-regulation
+[(EU) No 910/2014](https://eID.AS) and optionally additional *Verifiable Data Registries* as defined in pertinent standards created by [W3C](https://www.w3.org).